 Our electrochemical chips provide electrical contacts inside the environmental cell, creating a complete electrochemical lab inside the TEM.
-Designed for flexibility, the chips are available in electrode materials such as platinum, gold, copper, carbon and nickle, and their electrical lead are available in several electrode patterns and materials.
-Research applications include:
+Designed for flexibility, the chips are available in electrode materials such as platinum, gold, copper, nickel, carbon and a several other meterials, and these electrical lead are all available in several electrode patterns and materials.

 - Full- or half-cell battery materials research